jhajagos/TransformDBtoHDF5ML/documentation/README.md

     ]
 ]
 ```
+This helps generate a smaller width matrix (less features) which can be easier to work with.

 ## Filtering the generated HDF5 container

 ### Selecting columns

-A JSON file of nested lists is used to encode which variables to include.
+A JSON file of nested lists is used to encode which variables or columns to include.
 ```json
 [
     [